moderndatacompany/dataos.info/docs/api_docs/dataos_pyflare_sdk.md

 ### **Upgrading from PyPI**

-Upgrade DataOS PyFlare to the latest from PyPI.
+Upgrade `dataos-pyflare` to the latest from PyPI.

 **For Unix/macOS**